MatthewDailey/selbi-v2/README.md

 The `service-accounts` directory contains service accounts which can be used to programmatically modify each of these Firebase / Google Cloud deployments.
 This is useful for integration testing and for continuous deployment.

+Note that Google app engine assumes any app deployed will serve an http endpoint on port 8080.
+If nothing is served at port 8080, then App Engine will assume something is wrong, delete the box and restart new one every 10 min resulting in 1 min of downtime.
+Therefore, even services such as stripe-worker depend on express and serve a basic status message.

 Deploying Microservices to Google App Engine
 --------------------------------------------
 The backend services and future web frontend are deployed as NodeJS applications running on Google App Engine.